 - Computer aided design CAD software

-How do I Become an Aerospace Engineering or Operations Technician?
+How to Become an Aerospace Engineering or Operations Technician

-What education is needed to be an Aerospace Engineering or Operations Technician?
+What education or degrees do I need to become an Aerospace Engineering or Operations Technician?

 How many years of work experience do I need?